Observing a Topological Transition in Weak-Measurement-Induced Geometric Phases

 \rs{The closed paths that acquire a specific geometric phase are associated with specific trajectories, resulting from specific sequences of measurement readouts, implying the need for postselection.
 This postselction is implicitly enforced via the measurement architecture that preserves the coherence \rr{in the subspace $\{\ket{g},\ket{e}\}$}, while destroying coherences with $\ket{f}$.} As an \rs{example,} consider the regime of a very strong measurement where $|\mathbf{r_0}|\gg \sigma$.
 Here, there are effectively two measurement outcomes, $\mathbf{r}\simeq \mathbf{r_0}$ and $\mathbf{r}\simeq 0$, with backaction projecting onto $\ket{f}$ or \rs{the} $\{\ket{g}, \ket{e}\}$ manifold respectively.
 When the outcome is \rr{``null'',} $\mathbf{r}\simeq 0$, the \rr{population in the} $\{\ket{g}, \ket{e}\}$ manifold is preserved, ultimately contributing to the interference used to infer the geometric phase. \rs{In this case, there is backaction on the $\{\ket{e},\ket{f}\}$ subspace corresponding to a segment of the closed trajectory.} However, when the outcome is $\mathbf{r}\simeq \mathbf{r_0}$, the population in the $\{\ket{g}, \ket{e}\}$ manifold is eliminated, so that no contribution of the trajectory to the off-diagonal term between $\ket{g}$ and \rr{$\{\ket{e},\ket{f}\}$} remains.
-Thus, only with a series of measurement outcomes $\mathbf{r}\simeq 0$ (\rr{null}-\rs{outcome} path) can the resulting geometric phase be \rs{observed}, while the other paths are naturally excluded from interference. \rr{As discussed in Methods}, such selection occurs \rs{for any measurement strength}, effectively giving the \rs{null-outcome path geometric phase, without any postselection on specific sequences of measurement readouts. }
+Thus, only with a series of measurement outcomes $\mathbf{r}\simeq 0$ (\rr{null}-\rs{outcome} path) can the resulting geometric phase be \rs{observed}, while the other paths are naturally \rv{excluded from interference, which brings the present protocol in agreement with that of Ref. \cite{gebh19}.
+The postselection probability in Ref. \cite{gebh19} is mapped onto the interference contrast $c$.} \rr{As discussed in the appendix}, such selection occurs \rs{for any measurement strength}, effectively giving the \rs{null-outcome path geometric phase, without any postselection on specific sequences of measurement readouts. }